 “Bobu Ji Hukh Chhu Aamut.
 Patta mokalee .
 Buthee chhuyee Krooth Vandhaa ”

 Another fuel with kashmiris was the saw dust popularly known as KOSH.
 They would use it in kangris and more specifically for boiling water to wash clothes .
 Every sunday we would use KOSH DAMCHULAA ( special mobile chulhaa made of iron for burning saw dust ) for boiling water to wash clothes .
 It produced irritating smoke .
 The burnt saw dust was also used in kangris .
-For bathing we had a special iron HAMAAM which used to give instant boiling water once firewood was burnt inside it .
-Timber from POPLAR trees sold by band saw mills was burnt in this HAMAAM ..
-This timber was called MOCHAA or left overs ( scrap ) of the Band saw mills where POPLAR logs were sawn to sheets ..
+For bathing we had a special galvanized iron HAMAAM which used to give instant boiling water once firewood was burnt inside it .
+Wastage of POPLAR tree wood sold by Band saw mills was burnt in this HAMAAM ..
+The wood used as fuel was called MOCHAA or left overs ( scrap ) by the Band saw mills where sawing of POPLAR Tree logs was done.

 Many families had Kerosene stoves .
 My father had also purchased two Kerosene stoves for our kitchen .
 Triloki Nath Pandit whom every one called as Treyaa Pandit or Treyya Tsoor and who reportedly had some criminal past ( in plains of the country) had opened a stove repair shop in Jogi Lanker chowk .
 His shop was near police station Rainawari just opposite to the shop of Chuni Lal Watloo.
 Chuni lal watloo had a small drug and medicine shop where pandits would sit for gossiping .
 These gossiping Pandits made Chuni lal Watloo lose all customers .When Newer Drug and medicine stores opened in Jogi lanker Chowk , Chuni lal Watloo shifted his activity to a newer trade and started working as an agent of the Police officials in the nearby Police station .
 Any person who had to lodge an FIR or needed Police assistance had to come to Chuni Lal watloo's shop for direct or indirect help from the police .